Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 Like Wingbeat and Gigantes, yours will be destroyed as well, so save some in hand or simply construct a monster-central deck to make the most of this potent card.

-You do have to wait at least a turn for the banishing effect, but you're still killing two for the price of one, making Galaxy a no-brainer for most of my own deck builds.
+You have to wait at least one turn for the banishing effect, but you're still killing two for the price of one, making Galaxy a no-brainer for several decks.

 With this arsenal, you should be well-equipped to handle any magic or trap headed your way.
-Examine your archetype's removal capacity, round out the gaps with today's cards, and your deck will soon render foes helpless.
+Be sure to examine your archetype's removal capacity for more prime ideas (like "Harpies' Hunting Ground"), round out the gaps with today's cards, and your deck will soon render foes helpless.

-But for now, vote for your favorite card, and I'll see you at our next Yu-Gi-Oh countdown!
+But for now, as we eagerly await Konami's next batch of spell and trap-destroying effects, vote for your favorite card, and I'll see you at our next Yu-Gi-Oh countdown!

 © 2018 Jeremy Gill

 BEWARE DANGER on June 21, 2018: